randoop/grt-testing/scripts/REPROINSTRUCTIONS.md

 targets use Major to generate mutants and put them in the directory `build/bin`.
 Next, it invokes the compile.tests target to compile all of the Randoop-generated tests and also puts them in the directory `build/bin`.
 Finally, it invokes the mutation.test target which runs the mutation analysis on all the mutants using the test suite.

+5. **MethodExtractor.java**: The script calls MethodExtractor.java immediately after Randoop generates a test suite.
+MethodExtractor.java takes a test suite as input and removes any methods in the test suite that fail in isolation.
+I added this step in the pipeline because Major appears to run the tests in the test suite in isolation.

-5. **build.xml**: The build.xml is used by mutation.sh to generate mutants using Major and run Randoop-generated tests on those mutants.
+6. **build.xml**: The build.xml is used by mutation.sh to generate mutants using Major and run Randoop-generated tests on those mutants.
 More information about each target can be found in the build.xml file.

-6. **Output**: After every iteration of the experiment, a summary of the results are appended to a file "results/info.txt".
+7. **Output**: After every iteration of the experiment, a summary of the results are appended to a file "results/info.txt".

 ---------------------------------------------------------------------------------------------------